SkyOps117/SkyOps117/README.md

 - 👋 Hello there, I am @SkyOps117 or Bolbman on nexus mod.
-- 🌱I make Fallout 76 interface mods
+- 🌱 I make Fallout 76 interface mods
 - 💞️ I’m looking to collaborate on Fallout 76 actionscript mods
-- 📫 Reach me on Discord: Sky Ops#8923
+- 📫 Reach me on Discord: SkyHops#8923

 <!---